 Secondly, I recognize my privilege in being able to avail myself of a lot of the strategies below, and I know that not all of this will be accessible to everyone.
-And finally, while I’m focusing on physical health here, I know firsthand how important mental health practices are, too (stayed tuned for my thoughts on that in the future!).
+And finally, while I’m focusing on physical health here, I know firsthand how important mental health practices are too.

 My hope is that in hearing about how I care for my body as a busy professional, you’ll be inspired to find a holistic health regimen that works for you.
 So without further ado, here’s what I’m doing these days that helps me maintain my physical health.

 It’s no surprise that physical exercise is one of the keys to health.
-For me, doing crossfit and weight training 3-4 times a week (something I’ve done for the past 5 years and rarely skip) and working with a trainer (“Ali, the Answer!”) for at least 3 of these weekly sessions, has been critical.
+For me, doing CrossFit and weight training 3-4 times a week (something I’ve done for the past 5 years and rarely skip) and working with a trainer (if you follow me on Instagram you’ll have seen “Ali, the Answer!” in my stories!) for at least 3 of these weekly sessions, has been critical.
 Whatever form of exercise you choose to do, experts agree that moving your body should be part of your regular routine.